Komal15agarwal/Digital-System-Verification-using-system-verilog/README.md

 # Digital-System-Verification-using-system-verilog
+## Introduction
+SystemVerilog is commonly used in the semiconductor.
+It is a hardware description and hardware verification language used to model, design, simulate testbench.
+SystemVerilog is based on Verilog and some extensions.
+It is standardized as IEEE 1800.

+SystemVerilog provides support for gate-level, RTL, and behavioral descriptions, coverage, object-oriented, assertion, and constrained random constructs.
+It also includes application programming interfaces (APIs) to foreign programming languages.
 ### Function
 - Function should have atleast one input arguement.<br>
 - A function cananot have an input or output declaration.<br>